eapowertools/qs-admin-playbook/docs/tooling/app_metadata_analyzer.md

 ## Where to get it

-The application can be found under **_%ProgramData%\Qlik\Sense\Repository\DefaultApps_** and is titled _App Metadata Analyzer.qvf_.
-This however might not be the most recent version of the app, as there have been bug fixes since.
-The most recent version of the app can be found at [Qlik Community - Sense App Metadata Analyzer](https://community.qlik.com/t5/Qlik-Monitoring-Administration/Sense-App-Metadata-Analyzer/gpm-p/1592163), and can be used from June 2018 and beyond.
+The application can be found in `%ProgramData%\Qlik\Sense\Repository\DefaultApps` on the Qlik Sense Enterprise Server and is titled _App Metadata Analyzer.qvf_ (**Note** Qlik Sense Enterprise September 2019 or newer versions).
+It is however encouraged to download the latest copy of the app from [Qlik Community - Sense App Metadata Analyzer](https://community.qlik.com/t5/Qlik-Monitoring-Administration/Sense-App-Metadata-Analyzer/gpm-p/1592163) to receive the latest updates and bug fixes.

+Either copy of the app can be implemented on a Qlik Sense Enterprise site which is June 2018 or newer.

 -------------------------